-7. Transfers of authorities
+6. Transfers of titles

-Where an application for a transfer of an authority is made, MEG will assess whether the NTA applies and the appropriate NTA compliance pathway.
+Where an application for a transfer of a title is made, MEG will assess whether the NTA applies and the appropriate NTA compliance pathway.
 Generally, a full transfer with no change to its conditions will not be a future act and compliance with the NTA is not required.

-A partial transfer to create 2 authorities may be a future act and may trigger requirements under the NTA if native title isn't extinguished in the area to be partially transferred.
+A partial transfer to create 2 titles may be a future act and may trigger requirements under the NTA if native title isn't extinguished in the area to be partially transferred.

-If there is an agreement with a native title party, such as an ancillary agreement to a section 31 deed made under the RTN, the transferee may be required to assume these obligations.
+If there is an agreement with a native title party, the transferee may be required to assume the titleholder's obligations.
 The transferee should conduct due diligence to understand these obligations and ensure that these can be met before a transfer is agreed.

-8. Variation of authorities
+7. Variation of titles

-Where an application for the variation of an authority is received from the holder, or a variation is proposed on the initiative of the relevant decision maker, MEG will assess whether the variation is an act affecting native title and if so, the appropriate NTA compliance pathway.
+Where an application for the variation of a title is received from the holder, or a variation is proposed on the initiative of the relevant decision maker, MEG will assess whether the variation is an act affecting native title and if so, the appropriate NTA compliance pathway.